Webb and Origami

 Instructions

-Origami is art of folding paper into two or three dimensional objects.
+Origami is the art of folding paper into two or three dimensional objects.
 This origami pattern of the Webb primary mirror will get you thinking about the complexity of folding and unfolding 3 dimensional objects and give you some appreciation for how Webb's 18 individual mirror segments come together to form a single very large mirror.

 Fold this origami pattern to make your own version of the James Webb Space Telescope primary mirror!
 The dark blue lines indicate "mountain" (upward) folds, magenta dashed lines indicate "valley" (downward) folds.
 For best results, please use at least a 16” image.